Goutte/godot-spritesheet-generator/addons/goutte.spritesheet.generator/README.md

 - Adrenesis for porting this hell to Windows
 - Sileo for his insights into gimp plumbings
+- Miu for the mind poutine, ostie de plotte
 - Inspiration: https://github.com/Maujoe/godot-simlpe-screenshot-script

 Feedback and contributions are welcome!